Ph.D. in Clinical Psychology - Degree Requirements

 - Receiving two or more grades of C+ or lower or one grade of F, or maintaining a grade point ratio of less than 3.2 for two consecutive years.

-- Failing any section of the Comprehensive Examination a third time.
+- Failing the Comprehensive Examination a third time.

 - Not finishing the degree within the specified time limit.